 What happens during a neurofeedback therapy session?

 During a neurofeedback session you’ll have two small sensors on your head and clips on your ears that measure your brainwave activity.
-You sit in a comfortable chair and listen to music and may also choose to watch fractal images on a screen.
+You sit in a comfortable chair and listen to music, children may opt for a children’s video.
 Many people choose to close their eyes and relax, and yes, if you fall asleep, the training still occurs.
-When the computer identifies brainwave patterns that are habitual, it stops the music.
+When the computer identifies brainwave patterns that are less than optimal, it skips the music.
 You may recognize it as a split second skip in a CD when this is takes place.
 These interruptions signal the brain to self-correct into more relaxed and effective patterns.
-Often clients feel clearer and more at ease by the end of the session, others have even come out feeling energized.
+Clients often feel clearer and more at ease by the end of the session, others have even come out feeling energized.
 Sessions are approximately 45 minutes long.

 What changes might you expect?